-The Pre-Prep School spans two curricula, the Early Years Foundation Stage Statutory Framework for ages 2-5 and the National Curriculum for ages 5-8.
+The Pre-Prep School spans two curricula, the Early Years Foundation Stage (EYFS) Statutory Framework for ages 2-5 and the English National Curriculum for ages 5-8.
 Each is distinct and suited to the needs of learners as they develop.

-- >We value the importance of enquiry-based learning in both the Pre-Prep school and topics are linked around a core question. - We plan our curriculum in three phases.
+We plan our curriculum in three phases.
 Our Long Term Plan plan indicates what topic is to be taught in each term.
 Our Medium Term Plans are written to ensure coverage of the foundation subjects.
 Weekly planning uses the learning objectives, skills and knowledge from the medium term planning for each session.
 The weekly plan identifies key resources, questions, and differentiation based on prior learning and promoting challenge.
 Our Short Term Plans are those that our teachers write on a weekly basis.
-We use these to set our learning objectives for each session and to identify the resources and activities we going to use in the lesson. - In the Foundation Stage we plan termly topics which we deepen in response to children's interests.
-The children explore these topics through a blend of directed inputs and play based learning. - Our Curriculum Maps are produced by class teachers and outline the learning taking place each term, linked to the termly topic, and are shared with both pupils and parents.
+We use these to set our learning objectives for each session and to identify the resources and activities we going to use in the lesson.

+Across the Pre-Prep School, termly topics are used to link learning across the curriculum.
+We value the importance of enquiry-based learning in the Pre-Prep school and topics are linked around a core question.
+In the EYFS the termly topics are then deepened in response to children's interests.
+The children explore these topics through a blend of directed inputs and play based learning.

+Our Curriculum Maps are produced by class teachers and outline the learning taking place each term, linked to the termly topic, and are shared with both pupils and parents.